Don's "Whom We Might Be" Story

 ( note 3b )

-She was a "Common Mother" of the
+She was the "Common Mother" of our

 Australopithecus

-( whom I've named as "Gigi" )
+and another daughter whom I've named as "Gigi" became the 1st Mother

 Homo Sapiens